 - Most affordable neighborhoods in Austin for renters include Heritage Hills, Windsor Hills, and Franklin Park where rents are less than $1,465 per month.

-- Most expensive neighborhoods in Austin for renters include Downtown Austin, Old West Austin, and Zilker where rents go as high as $6,250 per month.
+- Most expensive neighborhoods in Austin for renters include Downtown Austin, Old West Austin, and Zilker where average rents go for $2,302 per month.

 Historic Price Changes & Housing Affordability